Topl/BramblSc-docs/docs/Modules/NativeTransactor/NativeTransactor.md

 in a block, the next step is to convert those times into slot numbers.
 Slot numbers are the way that time is tracked by Bifrost nodes.

+To convert timestamps to slot numbers we use the method/function [timestampToSlotNumber](Util/NodeUtils#timestamptoslotnumber).
+This takes three parameters:
+* the Unix timestamp to convert
+* the duration of slots on the bifrost node we are working with.

 ### Creating the Outputs

 ### Creating the Inputs